 User Information Needs - 3 Credits Required

 Information Visualization – 3 Credits Students in this course are given a broad introduction to data visualization for information professionals.
 Students develop a portfolio of resources, demonstrations, recipes, and examples of various data visualization techniques.

-Data Mining – 3 Credits This course introduces students to data mining techniques, real-world applications, challenges involved in these applications, and future directions of the field.
+Data Analytics – 3 Credits This course introduces students to data mining techniques, real-world applications, challenges involved in these applications, and future directions of the field.
 There is an optional hands-on experience opportunity with commercially available software packages.